hakobyangor/devolon-test/README.md

 This is a supermarket checkout test project for Develon Company,

 ## Installation
-For application installation please run this commands
+For the application installation please run the following commands

     git clone https://github.com/clojerl/example-web-app
     composer update